christianietorres/masters-thesis/examples/HF_classification/README.md

 # Federated Learning system for Heart Disease classification

-This README.md file provides instructions and neccessary information about how to run and navigate this folder to perform heart disease classification in this federated learning (FL) framework.
+This README.md file provides instructions and neccessary information about how to perform heart disease classification in this federated learning (FL) framework.

-It is worth noting that this code **applies and builds on** TieSet's repositiory, which includes the codebase for simplified federated learning [^1].
-The dataset used for performing the heart disease classification task is the **Cleveland Heart Disease** dataset from the UCI Machine Learning Repository [^2].
+It is worth noting that this code **applies and builds on** [TieSet's repositiory][sfl], which includes the codebase for simplified federated learning.
+The dataset used for performing the heart disease classification task is the [Cleveland Heart Disease][uci] dataset from the UCI Machine Learning Repository.

 - **Location for the unprocessed data (in this repository):** `examples\HF_classification\data\heart+disease`
 - **Location for the processed data (output from  prepare_data.py):** `examples\HF_classification\data\clients`

-The package `HF_classification` and its files have been added to specifically exectue heart disease prediction.
-They are heavily inspired by the code file setup and content in Tieset's `image_classification`[^1].
-In particular, the file `classification_engine.py` is the main entry point, which runs the whole FL setup.
-The file is inspired from Tieset's `classification_engine.py`, and `client.py` in `fl_main/agent/client.py` and `fl_main/lib/helpers.py` were modified slightly from the original source [^1].
+The package `examples\HF_classification` and its files have been added to specifically exectue heart disease prediction.
+They are heavily inspired by the code file setup and content in Tieset's [`image_classification`][sfl-engine].
+In particular, the file `examples\HF_classification\classification_engine.py` is the main entry point, which runs the whole FL setup.
+The file is inspired from Tieset's [`classification_engine.py`][sfl-engine], and  the files [`fl_main/agent/client.py`][sfl-client] and [`fl_main/lib/helpers.py`][sfl-helper] were modified from TieSet.

 ## How to run the project